A Search-free DOA Estimation Algorithm for Coprime Arrays: Introduction

+In general, the idea behind coprime arrays is to extend the concept of minimally redundant sensor arrays and span large apertures by using far fewer elements than prescribed by textbook antenna theory.
+A coprime array can be constructed with two uniform linear arrays with $M$ and $N$ elements with inter-element spacings $M\lambda/2$ and $N\lambda/2$, respectively, and where $M$ and $N$ are co-prime integers, i.e., integers whose greatest common divisor is one.
+It has been shown that in the presence of spatially stationary fields, one can match the information extracted with such arrays to that of fully populated arrays with $MN$ elements \cite{vaidyanathan2011sparse}.
+As already pointed out, a very important payoff for the use of coprime arrays is simplified and reduced cost array designs.
+Instead of having an array with $MN$ elements, one can use an array with $M+N-1$ elements (where one element is shared).

-Direction-of-arrival (DOA) estimation using sensor arrays is a problem that is frequently encountered in many engineering areas including radar, sonar, and wireless communication, and it has been studied for several decades.
-For arbitrary geometry arrays, popular DOA estimation methods include beamspan \cite{mayhan1987spatial}, Capon \cite{capon1969high}, MUSIC \cite{schmidt1986multiple} and several versions of maximum likelihood estimators \cite{stoica1990performance}.
-For finding the optimal estimate, they all require a computationally expensive search step in a nonconvex space.
-For uniform linear arrays (ULAs), the array response vector has a Vandermonde form, which allows the search step to be replaced by polynomial rooting.
-These so called \emph{search-free} algorithms include IQML \cite{bresler1986exact}, MODE (Method of Direction Estimation) \cite{stoica1990maximum}, root-MUSIC \cite{rao1989performance} and ESPIRIT \cite{roy1989esprit}.
-Besides, there are also approaches that transform arbitrary arrays to equivalent ULAs so that one can take the advantage of efficient algorithms for ULAs, e.g., array interpolation \cite{friedlander1992direction}, manifold separation \cite{belloni2007doa} and Fourier-Domain (FD) root-MUSIC \cite{rubsamen2009direction}.
+The reduced cost of coprime arrays represents a strong motivation for studying DOA methods that can process signals for such arrays.
+An obvious approach is to consider methods that are developed to operate on arbitrary geometry arrays.
+In this class there are several popular DOA estimation methods including beamspan \cite{mayhan1987spatial}, Capon \cite{capon1969high}, MUSIC \cite{schmidt1986multiple} and several versions of maximum likelihood estimators \cite{stoica1990performance}.
+For finding the optimal estimate, however, they all require a computationally expensive search step in a nonconvex space.
+We note that for uniform linear arrays (ULAs), the array response vector has a Vandermonde form, which allows the search step to be replaced by polynomial rooting.
+These so called \emph{search-free} algorithms include IQML \cite{bresler1986exact}, MODE (Method of Direction Estimation) \cite{stoica1990maximum}, root-MUSIC \cite{rao1989performance} and ESPRIT \cite{roy1989esprit}.
+An interesting alternative to the methods for arbitrary arrays are the approaches that transform the arbitrary arrays to equivalent ULAs so that one can take the advantage of efficient algorithms for ULAs, e.g., array interpolation \cite{friedlander1992direction}, manifold separation \cite{belloni2007doa} and Fourier-Domain (FD) root-MUSIC \cite{rubsamen2009direction}.
 These approaches basically try to approximate the steering vectors by virtual ULAs.
 Their drawback is that for achieving satisfactory performance, they require a large number of virtual arrays, which entails increased complexity.
 Furthermore, they suffer fixed error at high signal-to-noise ratios (SNRs) and thus, do not converge to the Cram\'{e}r-Rao bound as the SNR increases.